Post-traumatic cervical dystonia (also known as spasmodic torticollis) is a serious movement disorder that can occur after TBI.

 Therefore, one of the best ways to treat dystonia after brain injury is to exercise and stretch your neck muscles.
-Most therapists recommend doing exercises that move in the opposite direction of the person’s twist.
+Most therapists recommend doing exercises that move in the opposite direction of the rotation.

 Deep Brain Stimulation

-Deep brain stimulation is a surgical treatment for dystonia that uses implanted electrodes to send high-frequency signals to structures in the brain that control involuntary movements.
+Deep brain stimulation is a surgical treatment for dystonia that uses implanted electrodes to send high-frequency signals to areas of the brain that control involuntary movements.

-These signals suppress some of the abnormal signals that the brain is sending to the muscles, which reduces muscle spasms in the neck.
+These signals limit some of the abnormal messages that the brain is sending to the muscles, thus, reducing muscle spasms in the neck.